 Source: www.statista.com

-Fidelity was another trading service company that finished the period between May 2017 and May 2021 with a significant number of active customers, with a total of almost 1.9 million monthly traders for May 2021.
-This marked a 346% growth compared to 415,000 active monthly traders recorded four years before that.
+Another trading service company that finished the period between May 2017 and May 2021 with a significant number of active customers was Fidelity, with a total of almost 1.9 million monthly traders for May 2021.
+This marked a 346% growth compared to the 415,000 active monthly traders recorded four years before that.
+Fidelity’s digital platforms attracted $28.5 million unique visitors in the third quarter of 2025.

 Fidelity’s Monthly Active Traders 2017 – 2021 (in 1000s)